The course focuses on two broad issues: understanding 16mm celluloid film

 much more expensive).

 on or before arrival at the camp.
-Both the deposit and balance of the program fee are non-refundable, except due
+Both the deposit and balance are non-refundable, except in the very unlikely event of